wp-plugins/livepress/readme.txt

 The plugin has been developed for wpmu 2.6. and tested on wp 2.6. and wp 2.7.

-As of version 0.2 the plugin uses Alex Tingle's "MultiWidget" class (http://blog.firetree.net/2008/11/30/wordpress-multi-widget/).
+As of version 0.2 the plugin uses [Alex Tingle's "MultiWidget" class](http://blog.firetree.net/2008/11/30/wordpress-multi-widget/).
 The plugin should automatically upgrade widgets from the old version (0.1), if anyone has any problem drop us a note.
 In the worst case you will have to reconfigure the widget(s).

 Planned Features/Ideas: